saulocantanhede/tfgreek2/docs/features/strong.md

 ## Feature description

-Number of the lexeme according to Strong.
+Number of the lexeme according to Strong's numbering system.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.